willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

     return loader_iter
 ```

+### Training the bootstrapped ensemble

+Thanks to the flexibility of the JAX API, switching from training $K$ networks on one batch of data to training $K$ networks on $K$ batches of data is super simple.
-Finally, we can change one argument to our `vmap` of `train_step_fn`, construct our iterator, and we're ready to go!
+We can change one argument to our `vmap` of `train_step_fn`, construct our iterator, and we're ready to go!

 ```python
 # same as before